Develop detailed knowledge of Permaculture and Permaculture Systems.

 COURSE STRUCTURE AND CONTENT

-Complete nine 100-hour Core Modules, and one 100-hour Elective Module.
+Complete seven 100-hour Core Modules, and three 100-hour Elective Module.

 THE CORE MODULES: SUMMARIES